 ENGLANDER 25-PDVC PELLET STOVE ESW0019

-- Hopper holds 40 lb. of wood pellets
+- Hopper with a 40 lb. capacity for wood pellets

-- Up to 25 hrs. burn time per filling
+- Provides up to 25 hours of burn time per filling

-- EPA latest certification means High Efficiency and Low Emissions
+- Latest EPA certification ensures High Efficiency and Low Emissions

 |Hopper capacity||40 lb|